erikatudisco/programming_formalism/notes_code_review.md

 ---

+# What obstacles can we encounter in Code Reviews?

+- Conflicts of interest
+- Strong personal views about non crucial matters
+- Misunderstandings and/or misinterpretations
+- Code ownership
+- Psychological safety

+---

 # Group Code Writing

 - To work as a group will help teach less experienced members of the group and more efficiently solve very difficult problems.